eejai42/conceptual-model-completeness-conjecture-toe-meta-model/astronomy/README.md

-# Chemistry ToE Meta-Model
+# Astronomy ToE Meta-Model
 ###

 ## Overview
-Extends the Physics TOE with atomic structures, molecular interactions, bonds, and chemical reactions.
+An extension of the Physics TOE to model celestial bodies, star systems, orbital dynamics, and large-scale cosmic structures.

 [More about CMCC →](../README.md)